wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-alwayson-availability-groups-gui.md

 ## Create the SQL Server VMs

 Next, create three VMs, including a WSFC cluster node and two SQL Server VMs.
-To create each of the VMs, go back to the Azure Management Portal, click **New**, **Compute**, **Virtual Machine**, and then **From Gallery**.
+To create each of the VMs, go back to the Azure classic portal, click **New**, **Compute**, **Virtual Machine**, and then **From Gallery**.
 Then use the templates in the following table to help you create the VMs.

 |Page|VM1|VM2|VM3|
 |---|---|---|---|